 Discover the best tours in Athens and book the one that meets your interests the most!

-The Jewish Museum hosts about 8,000 items that show the long presence of Jews in Greece.
+The Jewish Museum hosts thousands of items that show the long presence of Jews in Greece.
 In fact, Jews have been living in Greece for 2,300 years and have created many Jewish institutions.
 The museum hosts permanent and temporary exhibitions, a research library, a gift shop, and a video room.

 The ground floor hosts the interior of the Synagogue of Patra.
 In the museum, you can admire religious artifacts, representations of celebrations, photographs, medals and pieces of weapons that show the participation of the Jews in the Greek War of Independence, documents and clothes from the Nazi concentration camps, traditional costumes from the everyday life and objects related to circumcision, marriage and death.

 The museum also organizes frequent lectures and educational seminars about the Jewish communities of Greece.